-Public holidays are provided for in Division 7 of the QES.
+Public holidays are provided for in Division 10 of the QES.
 Clauses 24.1 to 24.6 supplement the QES provisions.
 Clause 24 does not apply to commissioned officers.

-24.1 Payment for public holidays and work on public holidays - non-commissioned police officers shall be paid at one and a-half times the ordinary rate for the time so worked.
+24.1 Payment for public holidays and for work on public holidays - non-commissioned police officers shall be paid at one and one-half times the ordinary rate for the time so worked.

 - (a) A non-commissioned police officer who works on:

 - 1 January;

 - 26 January;

 - Good Friday;

+- Easter Sunday;

 - Easter Monday;

 - 25 April (Anzac Day);

 - The Birthday of the Sovereign;

 - Christmas Day;

 - Boxing Day; or

-- any day appointed under the Holidays Act 1983 to be kept in place of any such holiday,
+- Any day appointed under the Holidays Act 1983 to be kept in place of or in addition to any such holiday,